 How to Calculate a Borrowing Base

-- Take the value of any equipment and multiply by your lender’s advance rate
+Take the value of the assets you’re pledging as collateral (accounts receivable, inventory, equipment, etc.) and multiply by your lender’s advance rate

-When calculating accounts receivable, the standard procedure is to use what is called an accounts-receivable aging report.
-This report breaks your accounts due into ranges based on how far they are past due.
+When calculating accounts receivable, the standard procedure is to use what’s called an accounts-receivable aging report.
+This report breaks your accounts due into ranges based on how far they’re past due.
 Asset-based lenders typically require you to exclude accounts that are more than 90 days past due, and they may have other restrictions.
-This can vary by lender, so check your lender’s requirements before completing your borrowing base certificate.
+This can vary by lender, so check requirements before completing your borrowing base certificate.

-When calculating the value of inventory, you will need to subtract any ineligible inventory before multiplying by your lender’s advance rate.
-Ineligible inventory can include:
+When calculating the inventory value, you will need to subtract any ineligible inventory before multiplying by your lender’s advance rate.
+Ineligible merchandise can include: